Talend/component-runtime/sample-parent/sample-features/database-mapping/README.md

-This is a TCK connector to validate the integration of Database Mapping property in `@Component` annotation.
+This is a TCK connector to validate the integration of Database Mapping.

 # How to build & deploy in a studio
 From the root of `component-runtime` workspace, run: